niemopen/niem-open-training/Main NIEM JSON Training Document.md

 ## Purpose

-A technical webinar focused on developers and implementers who are interested in a deep-dive of the National Information Exchange Model.
+A technical webinar focused on developers and implementers who are interested in a deep-dive of NIEM.

 ## Supporting Documents